briedelosreyes/iautoagent-contractor-portal/DATABASE_CHANGELOG.md

 The implementation will continue under:

-`Query 36D.13 — Dedicated Payroll Notification Outbox Foundation`
+`37.20 – Create Payroll Notification Outbox Foundation`

 No production database change was made under Query 37.